Bfas237/APKFetcher/README.md

 Requirements
 -------
+- pyrogram
+- requests
+- TgCrypto
-- Pyrogram
+- bs4
-- Bs4
+- clint
-- Requests
+- timeago

 ## How to run the bot
 ----------------------